CutiePatootie420/Custom_CNN_in_C/README.md

 ## Architecture

-The network architecture is fully dynamic — any number of hidden layers with any number of nodes.
-The default configuration used for benchmarks:
+While the legacy version (**V1**) uses a hardcoded structure, the new optimized version (**V2**) is **fully dynamic** — supporting any number of hidden layers with any number of nodes per layer.

+The default configuration used for benchmarks matching the baseline's topology:

 ```
 Input (784) → Hidden 1 (16, Sigmoid) → Hidden 2 (16, Sigmoid) → Output (10, Softmax + Cross-Entropy)